How to Rent My Home Out in Minneapolis: A Step-by-Step Guide for Homeowners

 In addition to the basics like signature, and address it’s important to consider what else to include and how you want to structure you lease.

-- Usage and behavior clauses such as pet policy, use of premise to restrict for residential use only, occupancy limits
+• Usage and behavior clauses such as pet policy, use of premise to restrict for residential use only, occupancy limits, and any other important clauses.

 Given the importance of this step, it’s advised to consult an attorney or work with a property manager to ensure you’re protected.